Study Finds Increase in Drug Use and Violence in California During the Pandemic

 Finally, after medical detox in orange county, many former patients benefit from joining an aftercare program, such as Narcotics Anonymous (NA) or a stay at a sober-living facility.
 This helps forge a positive network of support that is conducive to long-term sobriety.

 If you or a loved one is struggling with addiction treatment, please reach out to an admissions navigator at .
-Laguna Treatment Hospital is well-equipped provide safe detoxification, inpatient and residential care, and facilitate a supportive aftercare plan.
+Laguna Treatment Center is well-equipped provide safe detoxification, inpatient and residential care, and facilitate a supportive aftercare plan.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.